navaro/qoraal-tictactoe/README.md

 - **The page is rendered by a hierarchical state machine** (not templates, not string soup).
 - **Game logic + AI live in normal C functions**.
 - **HTTP requests trigger events**, and state transitions emit structured HTML.
+- **Runtime compilation to a compact IR/bytecode**, or precompiled to keep footprint low.

 > The boring version: state-driven rendering for embedded and POSIX.
 > The fun version: this is what it was all for.
 Third door on the left, if you dare…